mbernste/mbernste.github.io/_posts/2021-03-04-three_strategies_cell_type_cataloging.md

 These strategies are:
 1. **Every scientist for themself.** Come up with your own cell type definition based on your own needs.
 In fact, this idea is embraced by a number of single-cell RNA-seq cell type classifiers such as [Garnett](https://www.nature.com/articles/s41592-019-0535-3).
 Garnett features a "[zoo](https://cole-trapnell-lab.github.io/garnett/classifiers/)" of cell type classifiers that one can create and then use to label a new dataset.
-2. **Crowdsourcing.** In this strategy, one may look at all of the published genomics data out there in public repositories and use these to describe a consensus of how the scientific community uses cell type terms.
+2. **Crowdsourcing.** In this strategy, one may look at all of the published genomics data out there in public repositories and use these data to come to a consensus of how the scientific community as a whole defines cell types.
 This is the core idea behind [CellO](https://www.cell.com/iscience/fulltext/S2589-0042(20)31110-X), a cell type classification tool that I worked on that uses the collection of publicly available primary cell data to train cell type classifiers.
 3. **Central authority.** This is the idea behind the Human Cell Atlas.
 The idea here is that a single group, or committee, will collect tons of data and attempt to define the various cell types.
 These cell types will then serve as a reference for all of science.

 Let me dig a bit into each of these strategies.